dzianis-dashkevich/cv/readme.md

 - Developed a reusable UI Kit of presentational React components, accelerating UI development and ensuring visual consistency across our media applications.
 - Optimized channel-switching performance in the Web Player UI, achieving ~50% faster transitions and a noticeably smoother user experience.
 - Developed thumbnail scrubbing for the Web Player UI using WebVTT, image slicing, and binary search, enhancing user control and media navigation.
+- Implemented DVR window scrubbing in the Web Player, enabling seamless navigation through live content and enhancing the time-shift viewing experience.

 ###### Environment
 - Customer: Europe's leading streaming, broadband, and communication company